VeselinBPavlov/web-application-templates/ASP .NET Core 3.1 MVC Template/README.md

      ```
      dotnet build
      ```
-  4. In the `Studio.User.WebUI` directory, launch the back end by running:
+  4. In the `Template.WebApp` directory, launch the back end by running:
      ```
      dotnet run
      ```